|Homepage:||Click to visit|

 For more information, view our course planning information.

-Students must attend the McIntire information session and complete the online Education Abroad Workshop on the www.studyabroad.virginia.edu website.
-Students may then complete the online "UVA Commerce: Semester Abroad" application available on the ISO website.
+Students must attend the McIntire information session and complete the online Education Abroad Workshop on this site.
+Students should then complete the online "UVA Commerce: Semester Abroad" application on this site.

 Students can choose between living with a Danish family, in a Kolleqium (dorm), in a privately arranged apartment with roommates or in a shared apartment with Danish roommates.

-All UVA students are required to have both basic international health coverage and emergency assistance coverage when studying abroad.
-See the Insurance page on the ISO website for more information about requirements.
+When studying abroad all UVA students are required to have both basic international health coverage and emergency assistance coverage through the UVA-sponsored plan with CISI.
+See the Insurance page on this website for more information about requirements.
 Additional information and details about the DIS, Copenhagen program can be found on the DIS Web site.